pulumi/terraform-provider-aws/website/docs/r/default_security_group.html.markdown

 Each AWS VPC (or region, if using EC2 Classic) comes with a Default Security Group that cannot be deleted.
-The `aws_default_security_group` allows you to manage this Security Group, but Terraform cannot destroy it.
+The `aws_default_security_group` allows you to manage this Security Group, but this provider cannot destroy it.
 Removing this resource from your configuration will remove it from your statefile and management, but will not destroy the Security Group.
 All ingress or egress rules will be left as they are at the time of removal.
 You can resume managing them via the AWS Console.